 Potential Sources of Contamination

-The primary sources of groundwater contamination in Mississippi typically can be traced to leaking underground storage tanks (USTs) holding petroleum-based products and faulty septic systems.
+The primary sources of groundwater contamination in Mississippi typically can be traced to leaking underground storage tanks (LUSTs) holding petroleum-based products and faulty septic systems.
 Another problem of note in areas of the state where petroleum exploration and production have been prevalent is localized brine (saltwater) contamination of shallow aquifers.
 Many of the past problems associated with the oil and gas industry have been corrected with the adoption of more stringent state regulations.
 Groundwater contamination involving hazardous waste has been detected at various commercial and industrial facilities across the state as well.
 These facilities often cover such relatively large tracts of land that the associated contamination plumes are contained within their property boundaries.
 Table II lists the major sources of groundwater contamination and also other perceived sources of contamination in Mississippi.
-The location of selected potential contaminant sources such as , Brownfields sites, Comprehensive Environmental Response and Compensation, and Liability Act (CERCLA) Program sites, RCRA sites, State sites, and LUST sites are identified in Figures IV and V.
+The location of selected potential contaminant sources such as Brownfields sites, Comprehensive Environmental Response and Compensation, and Liability Act (CERCLA) Program sites, RCRA sites, State sites, and LUST sites are identified in Figures IV and V.

 Table II.
 Major Sources of Ground Water Contamination